 As the day approached, the weather report got worse and worse.
 It hadn’t rained for weeks, but suddenly Wednesday, the day of my trip, became a meteorologist-designated rain day, all day, with possible thundershowers.
 The cancelations began, but I didn’t care, I was going to go anyway.
 I didn’t have an open day to postpone it to.

 And that’s why it was just me and the ducks today.
-During the ride over, with the rain hitting the windshield at 65 mph and looking like a deluge, I questioned my sanity.
+During the ride over from Hartford, with the rain hitting the windshield at 65 mph and looking like a deluge, I questioned my sanity.
 But my mood brightened considerably when a blue heron greeted me at the Dolan Center launch area, where I realized the rain was actually pretty light and not the torrents it had seemed to be on the road.
 It proved to be persistent during the nearly four hours I was out there, but not all that bothersome.
 A sponge kept the water in the canoe from getting very deep and a poncho kept me dry.

 With the bells of a nearby church sounding the 10 a.m. hour, I set off.
 The slight current was helpful and the narrowness of this first section dampened the effect of the wind.
 At Motley Pond I spotted a building and some canoes, so wandered over.
 It was the boathouse at the Noble & Greenough School, a private school dating back to 1888.
 A helpful fellow named Mike took the time to chat and filled me in on conditions on the trail.
 I was happy to find out that the Long Ditch was navigable, even with low water, and the only portage was the one I’d already planned on, at Needham Street.
 He also described a backwater area worth exploring next time I am there.